fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

 <table>
   <tr>
     <th>Description</th>
-    <td>An object containing names CSS-based selectors identifying where in the DOM different elements can be found.</td>
+    <td>A record containing named CSS-based selectors identifying where in the DOM relative to the component's `container` different elements can be found.</td>
   </tr>
   <tr>
     <th>Notes</th>